-Crisis Management Plan Review
+Approval of the Crisis Management Plan

-To: David Wick, Chair, Administration & Finance Committee
+To: David Wick, Chair, Administration and Finance Committee Board of Park Commissioners

 From: Jan Arnold, Executive Director

+Date: November 15, 2024

 Re: Crisis Management Plan Review

 Planning and preparedness is vital in Park District of Oak Park operations.
 Furthermore, it is critical for Park District of Oak Park employees to understand their respective roles in the event of a crisis.
 Every year the Park District reviews and updates the Crisis Management & Communication Plan to ensure staff preparedness.